jerryhgladinet/docs/admin/source/chapter01.rst

    4. Mirroring of local network shares for Team Collaboration in the Cloud.
    5. Provide drive mapping and file locking functionality for files in the Cloud.

-The |prodname| is a software built on top of the Microsoft Web Platform.
+|prodname| is a software solution built on top of the Microsoft Web Platform.
 It provides file access and sharing functionality from PCs, Macs, File Servers, Web Browsers and Mobile Devices.
+In
+addition, it also brings data protection and cloud migration features.

 The services can be deployed in flexible combinations to meet different needs.
 There are two primary ways to deploy the |prodname|.

-    1. Deploy the server in the same site as the File Servers and Active Directory domain controllers:
+    1. Deploy the |prodname| server in the same site as the File Servers and Active Directory domain controllers:

     .. image:: _static/SelfHostedCentreStackDirectShare.svg